 Traditional alarm clocks wake you up with a start; a disorientating experience that can put you in a bad mood that lasts all day.
 But wakeup lights do so much more pleasantly; by slowly increasing the level of light in your room, thus mimicking the rising of the sun.
 The slow build-up of light tells your body to reduce the production of sleep hormones such as melatonin and increase wakeful hormones like cortisol.

 Here, we’ve brought together the very best models available today.
 All offer a sunrise simulation, waking you in the morning by gradually filling your room with light.
-They also offer the converse in the form of a sunset simulation: slowly reducing the level of light from 100 per cent down to zero, in order to help you fall asleep in a soothing and peaceful manner.
-And finally there’s an audio element too: you can choose to be woken by the radio, or by the sounds of nature.
+They also offer the converse in the form of a sunset simulation: slowly reducing the level of light from 100% down to zero, in order to help you fall asleep in a soothing and peaceful manner.
+Whatever your preference, there's a wake-up light for you right here.

 The best wake-up lights